-The 2004 Resolution on the Conservation of Tuna in the eastern Pacific Ocean (Resolution C-04-09) called for restrictions on purse-seine effort and longline catches for 2004: a 6-week closure during the third OR fourth quarter of the year for purse-seine fisheries, and longline catches not to exceed 2001 levels.
-To assess the utility of these management actions, we projected the population forward 5 years, assuming that these conservation measures had not been implemented.
+The 2004 Resolution on a Multi-Annual Program on the Conservation of Tuna in the Eastern Pacific Ocean for 2004, 2005, and 2006 (Resolution C-04-09) called for restrictions on purse-seine effort and longline catches for 2004: a 6-week closure during the third or fourth quarter of the year for purse-seine fisheries, and longline catches not to exceed 2001 levels.
+To assess the utility of these management actions, we projected the population forward five years, assuming that these conservation measures had not been implemented.

-Comparison of the SBR predicted with and without the restrictions from the resolution show some difference (Figure 6.5).
-Without the restrictions, SBR would decline to slightly lower levels (0.32).
+Comparison of the biomass and SBR predicted with and without the restrictions from the resolution show some difference (Figures 6.4 and 6.5).
+Without the restrictions, the simulations suggest that biomass and SBR would have declined to slightly lower levels than seen at present, and would decline in future to slightly lower levels (SBR of 0.32).